I’m writing this post a little embarrassed because it’s about my first trip to The Getty Museum in Los Angeles.

 Why embarrassed, you say?
 Well, first of all, because visiting this museum is FREE and free tourist attractions in Los Angeles are pretty much a rarity these days so for someone to pass up an opportunity like this is just plain lazy (that was me).
 Second reason is perhaps worst of all…The Getty is literally 6 miles from where I lived for nearly a year.
 I’d see it up there on the hill almost every day and be like “Yeah, yeah…I will go this weekend”.
 Never happened.

 So the last time I was in LA I decided to stop lying to myself and actually make this 6 mile trip.
+Lately I’ve just been doing weekend getaway from Los Angeles and not exploring the city much.
 Let me just start by saying I set off on this journey a bit late, at 3:45 on a Friday afternoon.
 For anyone who is familiar with Los Angeles roads at 3:45 on a Friday afternoon…yeah.